Umer9538/Umer9538/README.md

 A cross-platform construction management application for homeowners, contractors, architects, and vendors to collaboratively track budgets, milestones, and progress.
 Automated milestone-budget allocation system, real-time multi-role synchronisation, Stripe payments, in-app messaging, weather forecasting, and SLA tracking.

+### DriftMeta Products *(Investor-acquired)*
+*Flutter · React · Flask · Node.js · LangChain · OpenAI · WebRTC · Firebase*

+Two AI-first products built end-to-end as a contract developer: an AI learning app with real-time code evaluation and personalised learning paths, and a Maternity Care Chatbot providing structured medical consultancy for expecting mothers.

 ### Mershed — AI-Powered Travel Companion
 *Flutter · Gemini 1.5 Flash · Google Maps · Routes API · Nominatim · Overpass*

-An AI travel assistant generating personalised itineraries across five Saudi cities based on budget, season, and user preferences.
-Includes a TravelGenie chatbot with offline-capable caching and Firestore-based human-support escalation.
+An AI travel assistant generating personalised itineraries across five Saudi cities.
+Includes a TravelGenie chatbot with offline-capable caching.
 Integrated with Hotels.com and Event APIs for live booking.

-### DriftMeta Products *(Investor-acquired)*
-*Flutter · React · Flask · Node.js · LangChain · OpenAI · WebRTC · Firebase*

-Two AI-first products built end-to-end as a contract developer: an AI learning app with real-time code evaluation and personalised learning paths, and a Maternity Care Chatbot providing structured medical consultancy for expecting mothers.

 ---

 ## How I Work

+> **Trust the tests, not the vendor.** On-device AI models silently drift between OS builds.
+Availability APIs lie.
+If your only source of truth is a vendor's documentation, you're already wrong.
+Verify.
+>
 > **Ship over polish, but never below the bar.** Outcomes matter more than perfection.
 Ship the smallest thing that actually works, then iterate with real signal.
 >
 > **Own the whole loop.** From product conversation to architecture to deployment to the metric that proves it worked.
 Hand-offs are where things break.
 >
-> **AI as leverage, not a shortcut.** I use Claude and Cursor every day — for code review, refactoring, and exploring tradeoffs.
+> **AI as leverage, not a shortcut.** I use Claude and Cursor every day — for code review, refactoring, exploring trade-offs.
 The point is to ship better software faster, never to skip the thinking.
 >
-> **Real apps live in the real world.** Production code has to work in a paddock in the rain, on a low-end device, on a flaky connection.
+> **Real systems live in the real world.** Production code has to work on a low-end device, on a flaky connection, on an OS build that changed something silently overnight.
 Build for that, not the demo.

 ---